Keynote Speakers @ I/ITSEC 2018

-The I/ITSEC 2017 Opening Ceremonies will be held on Tuesday 28 November in the Hyatt Regency Orlando Hotel, Windermere Ballroom.
-The Opening Ceremonies Keynote presentations will follow the ceremonial opening and welcoming remarks from the 2017 Leadership.
+The I/ITSEC Opening Ceremonies are held on Tuesday 27 November in the Hyatt Regency Orlando Hotel, Windermere Ballroom.
+The Opening Ceremonies Keynote presentations will follow the ceremonial opening and welcoming remarks from the 2018 Leadership.

 Commander, U.S. Fleet Forces Command and U.S. Naval Forces Northern Command